iechor/docs/content/network/drivers/ipvlan.md

 gateway the container receives is `192.168.1.1`.

-To help understand how this mode interacts with other hosts, the following figure shows the same layer 2 segment between two Docker hosts that applies to and IPvlan L2 mode.
+To help understand how this mode interacts with other hosts, the following figure shows the same layer 2 segment between two iEchor hosts that applies to and IPvlan L2 mode.

 ![Multiple IPvlan hosts](images/macvlan-bridge-ipvlan-l2.webp?w=700)